lautarojgarcia177/lautarojgarcia177/README.md

 ### 🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to develop software solutions.\
-🎓 &nbsp;I'm an Information Systems Engineer from Córdoba, Argentina, i graduated from National Technological University.\
+🎓 &nbsp;I'm an Information Systems Engineer from Córdoba, Argentina, graduated from National Technological University.\
 🌱 &nbsp;I work with Javascript and have strong experience in Frontend.\
-✉️ &nbsp;You can shoot me an email at lautarojgarcia177@gmail.com.\

 ### ⚙️ &nbsp;GitHub Analytics